pthu/pilot/README.md

-# pilot
+# patristics

-This repository contains all pilot files that are part of the XML --> TF (text-fabric) conversion that contain patristic texts.
+This repository contains TF files of formerly XML files of patristic texts.